pzivich/Delicatessen/docs/Built-in Equations.rst

 where :math:`\sigma^{-1} > 0` and is interpreted as the acceleration factor.
 One way to describe is that the risk of the event in group 1 at :math:`t=1` is equivalent to group 0  at :math:`t=\sigma^{-1}`.
 Alternatively, you can interpret the the AFT coefficient as the ratio of the mean survival times comparing group 1 to group 0.
-While involving parametric assumptions, the AFT models have the advantage of providing a single summary measure (compared to nonparametric methods, like Kaplan-Meier) but also being relatively easy to interpret (compared to semiparametric Cox models).
+While requiring strong parametric assumptions, AFT models have the advantage of providing a single summary measure (compared to nonparametric methods, like Kaplan-Meier) but also being relatively easy to interpret (compared to semiparametric Cox models).

 For the following examples, we generate some additional survival data with baseline covariates